realpython/python-guide/docs/scenarios/imaging.rst

 PIL has a reputation of not being very straightforward to install.
 Listed below are installation notes on various systems.

 Also, there's a fork named `Pillow <http://pypi.python.org/pypi/Pillow>`_ which is easier to install.
-It has good setup instructions for all platforms.
+It has good setup instructions for all platforms and supports Python 3 (PIL currently does not).

 Installing on Linux
 ~~~~~~~~~~~~~~~~~~~